ibm-cloud-docs/watson-knowledge-studio/tutorials-create-project.md

 ## Lesson 4: Adding a dictionary
 {: #wks_tutless4}

 In this lesson, you will learn how to add a dictionary to a workspace in {{site.data.keyword.knowledgestudioshort}}.
-Dictionaries are used for pre-annotating text when creating a machine learning annotator.
+Dictionaries are used for pre-annotating text when creating a machine learning model.

 ### About this task